Luku1806/PSE-HTTP-Server/README.md

  If you dont longer need the server it can be deinstalled automatically.
  This will only work if the program was installed the [automatic way](#automatic-installation)!

- To do so simply call:
+ To do so, simply call:

     sudo make uninstall